apptainer/singularity-userdocs/singularity_and_docker.rst

     Execution defaults are documented below - see :ref:`Directing Execution <sec:def_files_execution>` and :ref:`Container Metadata <sec:inspect_container_metadata>`.

-In addition to non-interactive execution of an image from the Docker Hub, Singularity provides support for an *interactive* ``shell`` session:
+In addition to non-interactive execution of an image from Docker Hub, Singularity provides support for an *interactive* ``shell`` session:

 .. code-block:: none